SoonIter/circular-reference-rspack/README.md

-# Circular reference in esm
+# Circular reference

 ## Summary

 `output.environment.const = false`

-This configuration will hide some potential runtime errors in the case of cyclic dependencies.
+This configuration will hide some potential runtime errors in the case of circular references.

-We should try our best to use `output.environment.const = true` and repair circular references at compile time.
+We should try our best to use `output.environment.const = true` and repair circular references at compile time, `output.environment.const = false` can be used in an emergency.

 ```sh
 # dep graph